thlorenz/replpad/README.md

-# repl-pad
+# replpad

-Watches specified files and pipes or requires them inside a node repl when ever they change.
+Watches specified files and pipes them to or requires them inside a node repl when ever they change.

-**Nothing to see here yet, move along!**
+Only minor functionality implemented at this point, so **nothing to see here yet, move along!**